 External Ids for LBP Gene

 The protein encoded by this gene is involved in the acute-phase immunologic response to gram-negative bacterial infections.
 Gram-negative bacteria contain a glycolipid, lipopolysaccharide (LPS), on their outer cell wall.
 Together with bactericidal permeability-increasing protein (BPI), the encoded protein binds LPS and interacts with the CD14 receptor, probably playing a role in regulating LPS-dependent monocyte responses.
 Studies in mice suggest that the encoded protein is necessary for the rapid acute-phase response to LPS but not for the clearance of LPS from circulation.
 This protein is part of a family of structurally and functionally related proteins, including BPI, plasma cholesteryl ester transfer protein (CETP), and phospholipid transfer protein (PLTP). [provided by RefSeq, Apr 2012]

 GeneCards Summary for LBP Gene

 LBP (Lipopolysaccharide Binding Protein) is a Protein Coding gene.
-Diseases associated with LBP include toxic pneumonitis and mesenteric lymphadenitis.
-Among its related pathways are IL6-mediated signaling events and Immune System.
+Diseases associated with LBP include Toxic Pneumonitis and Mesenteric Lymphadenitis.
+Among its related pathways are Tuberculosis and Toll-like receptor signaling pathway.
 GO annotations related to this gene include receptor binding and lipopolysaccharide binding.
 An important paralog of this gene is BPI.

 UniProtKB/Swiss-Prot for LBP Gene